Partner Relation Trauma

 We understand trauma betrayal wounds – the pain, confusion, anger, disbelief, distress, hurt, insecurity, fear, uncertainty, anxiety, as well as the loss of relational safety and stabilization.

 We believe the behavior of your partner’s betrayal is not the result of anything you did or did not do.
-Never the less, you have been impacted.
-These types of trauma betrayal wounds run deep and wide and when left untreated, the betrayed partner often carries with them emotional roller-coaster states throughout life.
+Nevertheless, you have been impacted.
+These types of trauma betrayal wounds run deep and wide and when left untreated, can affect the betrayed partner in so many negative ways.
+You need to heal so you can move forward.

 Our recovery approach utilizes a Multidimensional Partner Model.
 From this perspective, we do not see you as a “co-dependent” but rather, as someone who has experienced significant trauma betrayal wounds in response to your partner’s behavior.